-In the early hours of Wednesday morning, vandals sprayed graffiti on the Petah Tikva home of Military Advocate General Avihai Mandelblit, including the word "traitor."
+In the early hours of Wednesday morning, vandals sprayed graffiti on the Petah Tikva home of Military Advocate General Avihai Mendelblit, including the word "traitor."

-Flyers were placed on cars near Mandelblit's home that stated: "Mandelblit, don't interfere with our fighting" and "Take your hands off Israeli soldiers".
+Flyers were placed on cars near Mandelblit's home that stated: "Mendelblit, don't interfere with our fighting" and "Take your hands off Israeli soldiers".

 "It is our legal and moral obligations as the army of a Jewish and democratic state, which respects the rule of law, to investigate any claim of unlawful conduct by our personnel," Ashkenazi wrote.